-Keying in ‘wine information’, ‘product information’, ‘wine tech sheet’, ‘fiche’ or maybe even ‘tasting note’, will get you a multitude of differing results and not many ‘what is a wine information sheet?’ google type questions to help you drill down.
+Keying in ‘wine information’, ‘product information’, ‘wine tech sheet’, ‘fiche’ or maybe even ‘tasting note’, will get you a multitude of differing results and not many ‘what is a wine information sheet?’ google type questions pop up to help you search.

 So, when an importer, retailer, sommelier or a journalist asks for ‘wine information’ what do you need to provide?
 The rule of thumb, we flag up to producers is a good level of detail and specifics overall, including technical information, will be a much stronger requirement for the trade, than that which might be relevant and sensible to include or highlight online for consumers.

 Again, according to our friend Google, the more specialist your keywords, the more ‘niche’ you are, and you ‘may not easily be found online’ apparently… For small producers it is also a balancing act as regards time and resources to be visible and meet different demands for information.
 Baseline is that you need to provide good solid, detailed information and ensure it visible and accessible to help other people sell your wines.

 In spite of Google, it is possible, we believe, to provide some good solid support for wines, for them to stand out in the trade, to get them visible and encourage people to want to know more.
 We guide you through a combination of setting out your unique (niche?) story.
 This includes providing all the important supporting context (benchmark information and terminology – or is that keywords…?), plus technical details re analysis, viticulture and winemaking,.
 We help you create a detailed, informed, accessible snapshot, for everyone to know more about you.